Is another career path right for you?

 How much will the new career pay?
-Can you afford the likely pay cut you’d take by leaving the practice of law?
+Can you afford the pay cut you might take by leaving the practice of law?

-- Can you easily return to the practice of law or a law-related field if you change your mind?
+Can you transition back to the practice of law or a law-related field if you change your mind?

 How do you build the skills, credentials, experiences, and connections to be successful at that alternative career?

-If you’re considering leaving the law, then it helps to have a professional coach who works with recovering lawyers to help you think through the process so that you can be sure leaving is right for you, and decide on different career paths that might be a better fit, and make other critical career decisions.
+If you’re considering leaving the law, then it helps to have a professional career coach assist in thinking through the process so that you can be sure leaving is right for you, decide on different career paths that might be a better fit, and make other critical career decisions.
 Together, you can build a transitional bridge to increase the likelihood of a successful move from the law to an alternative career, as well as to help prepare you for what to expect.

-You’ll also need a new resume that supports your new career goal, rather than keeping you locked on the same old trajectory.
-Employers need to see that you have potential and skills that transfer outside the field of law.
+You’ll also need a new résumé that supports your new career goal, rather than keeping you locked on the same old trajectory.
+Employers need to see that: